4K, Ultra HD, 4K Ultra HD – call it what you want, the 'four times HD' TV technology is here to stay.

 The Amazon 4K Fire TV box delivers Ultra HD content from Amazon's own library on Prime Video and from Netflix.
 The Roku Streaming Stick + offers a similar proposition, while Google's Chromecast Ultra and Sony's PS4 Pro games console only offer 4K content from Netflix and YouTube (although the PlayStation 4 Pro did also support the BBC's 4K World Cup trial on iPlayer).

 As you can tell from the name, the Apple TV 4K can stream Ultra HD content which you can find on Apple's iTunes store.
 It's also available in HDR (either HDR10 or Dolby Vision where available).

 Can you watch 4K broadcasts on TV?

 The road to 4K broadcasts has been a long one but we do now have two options: BT Sport Ultra HD and Sky Ultra HD.
 Both offer live 4K sport - BT mainly shows football, while Sky broadcasts football, cricket and Formula 1 – to owners of their flagship set-top boxes.
-Sky also has 4K TV shows, from dramas to natural history programmes, plus movies via its on-demand service.
+Sky also has 4K TV shows, including dramas and natural history programmes, plus movies via its on-demand service.

 In December 2017, the BBC launched a 30-day trial where owners of compatible TVs could stream its Blue Planet II series in 4K (and HDR) through the BBC iPlayer.

 It's worth noting that the BBC and Sky are also part of the UHD-Forum, which has been formed to promote 4K TV.
 Led by the Digital TV Group, the forum aims to push for industry consensus around common technical standards and is focused on (among other things) developing guidelines that will help implement workflows and systems required for live and on-demand distribution of 4K content.